Self-isolation. What you need to know

 - If you have symptoms of coronavirus you should isolate immediately to stop the spread of the virus and protect family, friends and your community and get a test.
 You can get a test via the Government website.

 Isolating if you are identified as a close contact

-- People who are double jabbed or aged under 18 are no longer legally required to self-isolate if they are identified as a close contact of a positive COVID-19 case.
-Instead, you are advised to take a PCR test as soon as possible.
+- People who are double jabbed or aged under 18 will not normally be required to self-isolate if they are identified as a close contact of a positive COVID-19 case, you are advised to book a PCR test as soon as possible.
+However all contacts of suspected Omicron cases must self-isolate, regardless of their vaccination status.
+They will be contacted by NHS Test and Trace.
+For further information please see the latest announcement..
 Anyone who tests positive following the PCR test will still be legally required to self-isolate, irrespective of their vaccination status.

 - If you are not double jabbed and over 18 you must still isolate for 10 days if you are identified as a close contact by NHS test and trace.

 - Children who are aged under 5 years old who are identified as close contacts would only be advised to take a PCR test if the positive case is in their own household.

 - Further information on the isolation rules can be read here.